Torres-type formulas for link signatures: Background and preliminaries

 \begin{theorem}[\cite{Wal}] In the setting above and for any~$\omega\in\mathbb{T}^\mu$, we have

 \end{theorem}

 \begin{remark} \begin{enumerate} \item This result was originally stated and proved by Wall~\cite{Wal} in the untwisted case, but the proof easily extends. \item The version above follows the convention of~\cite[Chapter~IV.3]{Tur}, which yields a Maslov index equal to the opposite of the one appearing in~\cite{Wal}.
 This discrepancy is compensated by a minus sign in the non-additivity theorem of~\cite{Wal} which does not appear in Theorem~\ref{thm:NW}. \item We have implicitly been using the ``outward vector first" convention for the induced orientation on the boundary of a manifold: this is necessary to obtain coincidence between the three and four-dimensional versions of the signatures (Proposition~\ref{prop:twisted}).
 Another tacit convention is that the oriented meridian~$m_K$ of an oriented knot~$K$ should satisfy~$\lk(K,m_K)=1$; note that the sign of this linking number, and therefore the orientation of the meridian, depends on the orientation of the ambient 3-manifold.
 Finally, the longitude~$\ell_K$ of the oriented~$K$ should obviously define the same generator of~$H_1(\nu(K))$ as~$K$.
-Assembling together these conventions, we obtain that the orientation of~$\partial\nu(K)$ induced by the orientation of~$X_K$ is such that the intersection form on~$\partial\nu(K)$ satisfied~$m_K\cdot\ell_K=-1$. \end{enumerate} \end{remark}
+Assembling together these conventions, we obtain that the orientation of~$\partial\nu(K)$ induced by the orientation of~$X_K$ is such that the intersection form on~$\partial\nu(K)$ satisfied~$m_K\cdot\ell_K=-1$. \item Note that the annihilator of~$f$ contains the space~$(\mathcal{L}_-\cap\mathcal{L}_+)+(\mathcal{L}_0\cap\mathcal{L}_+)$.
+As a consequence, the Maslov index vanishes as soon as this later space coincides with~$(\mathcal{L}_-+\mathcal{L}_0)\cap\mathcal{L}_+$. \end{enumerate} \end{remark}